Attachment theory can improve your life!

-Attachment is the bond formed between two beings that provides safety and security against dangers in their environment.
-Having people, we can depend on is a compelling way to regulate our nervous system to defend against outside threats properly.
+Attachment is the bond between two beings that provides safety and security against environmental dangers.
+Having people we can depend on is a powerful way to regulate our nervous system to defend against outside threats properly.
 The interdependent connection we call attachment allows us to adjust our body’s response to false alarms while preserving and managing our resources wisely for when a real threat is present.

 Why attachment matters

-Our perception of self, personality, and the ways we relate to others in intimate relationships are linked to our experiences with our primary caregivers during our childhood.
-If our parents were responsive to our needs, our brain developed the ability to securely attach to others (and expect the best outcomes when depending on others).
-Securely attached children have higher IQs, solid school performance, robust physical, cognitive, social, and emotional development, positive relationships, and enjoy better outcomes in their financial, professional, and marital matters later on as adults.
+Our perception of self, personality, and how we relate to others in intimate relationships are linked to our childhood experiences with our primary caregivers.
+If our parents were responsive to our needs, our brains developed the ability to securely attach to others (and expect the best outcomes when depending on others).
+Securely attached children have higher IQs, solid school performance, robust physical, cognitive, social, and emotional development, and positive relationships.
+They enjoy better financial, professional, and marital outcomes later on as adults.

-Healthy, wholesome connections with significant people in our lives are associated with robust health benefits and higher life satisfaction throughout our lives.
-Neuroscience has provided ample evidence that we’re wired for connection— a need that starts from the moment we take our very first breath and only ends when we die.
+Healthy, wholesome connections with significant people are associated with robust health benefits and higher life satisfaction.
+Neuroscience has provided ample evidence that we’re wired for connection— a need that starts from the moment we take our first breath and only ends when we die.

 When we have healthy, interdependent relationships, we have a “calmer” nervous system and increased access to the executive functioning part of our brain.

 The nervous system of securely attached individuals does not seem to be as aroused by threat-related activities.
 In fact, in a 2013 study (Sue Johnson et al.), when women endured an electric shock monitored by FMRI while holding the hand of a person they had a secure attachment to, they showed diminished threat-related activation throughout their brain.
 However, when facing the same threat alone, they showed the highest level of threat-related activation.
-When our brain addresses a danger, we operate under compromised capacity because we do not have access to our greatest resources, such as the executive functioning part of our brain.
+When our brain addresses a danger, we operate under compromised capacity because we cannot access our most significant resources, such as the executive functioning part of our brain.

 The most significant neuroscience discovery of the last 150 years, neuroplasticity, has proved that our brain can change in response to the environment!

-We can replace insecure to secure attachment and cultivate the parts of our brain associated with connection, intimacy, and empathy.
+We can replace insecure with secure attachment and cultivate the parts of our brain associated with connection, intimacy, and empathy.

 Attachment neuroscience 101

 Our brain is the master conductor (the CEO) in charge of the optimal operation of our most significant asset: our body.
 It strives to maintain homeostasis—the balance of using our resources to keep us at optimal levels—at all times.
-Protecting us from dangers is one of the most significant job functions of our brain.
+Protecting us from dangers is one of our brain’s most significant jobs.

-However, we have to respect our nervous system and the way it operates because regardless of our IQ, our nervous system will perceive things without our cognitive intervention.
-Perceptions are affected by the state we are in, and implicit memories primarily drive our form.
-The biggest secret to optimal health is utilizing our nervous system for wellbeing and growth and not exhausting it for defense.
+However, we must respect our nervous system and how it operates because regardless of IQ, our nervous system will perceive things without cognitive intervention.
+Our state affects perceptions, and implicit memories primarily drive our form.
+The biggest secret to optimal health is utilizing our nervous system for well-being and growth, & not exhausting it for defense.

-Attachment is all about safety, security, and the way bonds with a few special people have the power to soothe our brain to prevent overreacting to threats in the environment.
+Attachment is all about safety, security, and how bonds with a few special people can soothe our brains to prevent overreacting to environmental threats.
 But how does our brain know what is dangerous to us or not?

 Our brain determines whether a situation (or a person) is a threat to us from experiences we have had.
-Our relational templates developed from implicit memory—the type of memory that we acquire unconsciously, but that also impacts our thoughts and behavior unconsciously.
-For example, you may remember the specific experience that taught you that an open flame burns, but you know not to touch a love from implicit memory.
+Our relational templates developed from implicit memory, which we acquire unconsciously, impacting our thoughts and behavior.
+For example, you may not remember the specific experience that taught you that an open flame burns, but you know not to touch fire from implicit memory.
 In the same way, what happened with our primary attachment figures sneaks into our adult relationships without realizing it until we bring the unconscious to consciousness.

-If we look at the opposite extreme, in the case of a child that grows up with a history of trauma or abuse, nurturance and safety data are not parts of their implicit memory.
+If we look at the opposite extreme, in the case of a child who grows up with a history of trauma or abuse, nurturance, and safety are not parts of their implicit memory.
 The brains of traumatized children are sculpted to be hypervigilant to keep them safe.
 For example, abused children may use disconnection as a survival strategy.
-However, suppose we use this same coping strategy that we employed with an unresponsive, mentally-ill parent (or a parent that was unavailable because of substance abuse issues), with a healthy partner who is available and responsive to us.
+However, suppose we use this coping strategy that we employed with an unresponsive, mentally ill parent (or a parent who was unavailable because of substance abuse issues) with a healthy partner who is available and responsive to us.
 In that case, we can shoot ourselves in the foot and experience intimacy and bonding issues.